Vaadin Lookup VS Vaadin Instantiator

 Initializing Lookup

-What if you are tinkering with the servlet environment (perhaps trying to run Vaadin in embedded jetty or such), and suddenly you’re getting NullPointerExceptions such as Cannot invoke "com.vaadin.flow.server.StaticFileHandler.serveStaticResource(javax.servlet.http.HttpServletRequest, javax.servlet.http.HttpServletResponse)" because "this.staticFileHandler" is null because getContext().getAttribute(Lookup.class) returned null?
+What if you are tinkering with the servlet environment (perhaps trying to run Vaadin in embedded jetty), and suddenly you’re getting NullPointerExceptions such as Cannot invoke "com.vaadin.flow.server.StaticFileHandler.serveStaticResource(javax.servlet.http.HttpServletRequest, javax.servlet.http.HttpServletResponse)" because "this.staticFileHandler" is null because getContext().getAttribute(Lookup.class) returned null?
 Who creates Lookup?

 Everything starts in LookupServletContainerInitializer.
 It implements ServletContainerInitializer and has @HandlesTypes annotation, which tells the servlet container to perform classpath discovery of given classes and hand them over to LookupServletContainerInitializer.